All your Makeathon questions answered

 What skills do I need to participate?

 An interest in making, innovation, social impact solutions, and collaboration is all that’s required!
 Carolina Challenge Makeathon welcomes people of various skills and backgrounds.
-Whether you’re the type of person who loves designing, coding, crafting, making, public speaking, community service, lab work, etc. makeathon is the place for you!
-Your diverse background, experience, and skills will make your team stronger, which will make your product more dynamic, and the overall Makeathon more awesome for everyone involved.
+Whether you’re the type of person who loves designing, coding, crafting, making, public speaking, community service, lab work, etc., the Makeathon is the place for you!
+Your diverse background, experience, and skills will make your team stronger, which will make your product more dynamic.
+With every new idea, Makeathon will become more awesome for everyone involved.

 What’s the time commitment?

 We estimate that each of your teammates will need to devote at least 15 - 20 hours to the Makeathon throughout the week (you may spend more hours depending on your ambitions for the week!).
 There are only two events throughout the Makeathon week that are required: the Kickoff event on Sunday, February 10th and the Pitch Finale Event on Saturday, February 16th.
-However, your team’s attendance at events factors as a quarter of your overall score, so it’s to your advantage to attend as many events as you can throughout the competition.
-Sessions will be recorded for the convenience of Makeathon participants to review as we know schedules vary, but time spent watching videos will not factor into your overall score.
+However, we are offering a plethora of helpful office hours and workshops, so it’s to your advantage to attend as many events as you can throughout the competition to hone your product and skills.
+Sessions will be recorded for the convenience of Makeathon participants to review as we know schedules vary.

 How does the scoring work for the Finale Event?